gextra1/image-gallery1/README.md

 # image-gallery1
-A responsive image gallery which adapts to the screen size
+A responsive image gallery which adapts to fit the screen size